yciabaud/kong-plugin-prometheus/README.md

 ## Metrics

+The plugin exposes is metrics on kong's admin endpoint (port 8001 by default) on the path `/prometheus/metrics`.

-Metrics the plugin can expose in the prometheus format.
+Metrics the plugin can expose in the prometheus format:

 Metric                     | description | namespace
 ---                        | ---         | ---